 Black Friday turns green

 The ‘anti-black Friday’ campaign is far from new; almost 10 years ago, outdoor clothing brand Patagonia infamously opposed the event with its ‘Don’t buy this jacket’ initiative.
-But the latest wave of green campaigns reflects the increasing demand for principled action.
-In a world where 80% of consumers now want brands to solve society’s problems, simply standing against issues isn’t enough; brands also need to stand for something meaningful and fuel positive change.
+But the latest wave of campaigns reflects the increasing demand for principled action rather than just greenwashing.
+In a world where 80% of consumers now want brands to solve society’s problems, simply speaking out against issues isn’t enough; brands also need to stand for something meaningful and fuel positive change.

 Many of this year’s pro-planet efforts took the smart approach of mixing education about the issues high consumption can cause with opportunities to help drive solutions.